NASA-Planetary-Science/sbpy/docs/sbpy/activity.rst

 Introduction
 ------------

-`sbpy.activity` provides routines for the simulation and modeling of cometary dust and gas activity.
+`sbpy.activity` models cometary dust and gas activity.

 Afρ and εfρ
 -----------

 `sbpy` has two classes to assist with observations and modeling of coma continuum: `Afrho` and `Efrho`.

-The Afρ parameter of A'Hearn et al (1984) is designed for observations of ideal cometary dust comae, and is proportional to the observed flux density within a circular aperture.
+The Afρ parameter of A'Hearn et al (1984) is based on observations of idealized cometary dust comae.
+It is proportional to the observed flux density within a circular aperture.
 The quantity is the product of dust albedo, dust filling factor, and the radius of the aperture at the distance of the comet.
 It carries the units of ρ (length), and under certain assumptions is proportional to the dust production rate of the comet.
 See A'Hearn et al. (1984) and Fink & Rubin (2012) for more details.
 The εfρ parameter is the thermal emission counterpart to Afρ, replacing albedo with IR emissivity, defined by Kelley et al. (2013).

 Afρ and εfρ are quantities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^